NarodGaming/pandemic-framework/articles/intro/your-first-game.md

 This method will run every frame and let us draw things to our Scene.

 To draw some text, we need a Font and a Color.
 We can get both of these from the **Skinning System**.
-This will allow your game to respect the user's Dark Mode preference, but isn't required.
+This will allow your game to respect the users Dark Mode preference, but isn't required.

 Let's quickly get two `Color` values from the skin, one for the background and one for the foreground.